SiddPlus/Technical-Art-Alive-Game/Dev Logs/Alive Game Development Journal.md

 In the On Component Begin Overlap node, I set it up so that when the player reaches the end, the game ends.

 ##### User Feedback

+I received feedback from my lecturer, who had an overall positive reaction to the game.
+He highlighted that the level was engaging, describing it as both fun and challenging, which affirmed that the design captured the desired level of difficulty.
+This feedback was encouraging and provided a solid foundation to refine the gameplay experience further.

+One suggestion was to improve the animations by separating the jump and fall animations.
+The lecturer pointed out that having a dedicated falling animation would make the gameplay feel more polished and immersive, as it would better reflect the player’s actions.
+Additionally, he recommended adding an icon to the coin UI to enhance its visual clarity and make it more intuitive for players to track their collectibles.

+Another suggestion was to reposition the health bar to the bottom middle of the screen.
+This adjustment would make it easier for players to monitor their health during gameplay without breaking focus.
+Lastly, the lecturer emphasized the importance of addressing existing bugs, advising me to prioritize fixing these issues before adding new features.
+This approach ensures a smoother and more enjoyable experience for the player.

 ### Did you have any technical difficulties?
 If so, what were they and did you manage to overcome them?